Mesh Reader

 Mesh generation

 The mesh explorer works interactively.
-Here is a series of options for splitting a gmsh mesh named into 128 meshes named output-mesh.XXXXXX
+Here is a series of options for splitting a gmsh mesh into 128 meshes named output-mesh.XXXXXX

 Run: